December 27th, 2018 | 15 Years Later.

 I spent Christmas among family and friends quite as every time before.
 However, this time, I also had a few afterthoughts as there are some examples of common knowledge that stroke me really hard.
 You might hear some simple truths from your parents and teachers over and over again – or read about it from motivational books – but after all, you only learn how important they are when you see the consequences in real life.

 So, to the point.
-I stay in touch with quite a few people whom I first met either in high school or during studies – which is more or less 15 years ago.
-I consider these people friends, although I must say that there are a few different types – all the way from cordial friends to beer buddies.
+I stay in touch with quite a few people whom I first met either in high school or during my studies – which is more or less 15 years ago.
+I consider these people friends, although I must say that there are a few different types – from cordial friends to beer buddies.
 Since I was interested in maths from an early age, I used to surround myself with geeks of all kinds from the very start.
 Therefore, most of these people are gifted in some way, mostly in the domain of natural sciences.

-The majority of them did not even graduate and those who did, managed neither creating their own business nor developing an academic career; they typically hold some so-so well paid specialistic jobs in startups and corporations, stick to their cubicles and do not have any long-term plans for professional development.
+The majority of them did not even graduate and those who did, managed neither creating their own business nor developing an academic career; they typically hold some so-so well-paid specialistic jobs in startups and corporations, stick to their cubicles and do not have any long-term plans for professional development.
 When you ask them why their professional life went that way, they typically blame the education system and claim that no one spotted their talent, no one was mentoring them properly, or that they were not lucky enough.

-Not mentioning that their private life is a mess and their health is deteriorating.
-I have one friend who was always treated as a prodigy at home and at school.
-He never learned to do any house choirs including cooking, so ever since he moved to the capital for studies as an 18-year old, he was living on coffee, energy drinks, and fast food.
+Not to mention that their private life is a mess and their health is deteriorating.
+I have one friend who was always treated as a prodigy at home and school.
+He never learned to do any house chores including cooking, so ever since he moved to the capital for studies as an 18-year-old, he was living on coffee, energy drinks, and fast food.

 At the same time, smart and disciplined people who were never considered geniuses were making micro-steps every day for the last 15 years, and now the effects are coming out.
 Even though at the beginning of their studies, they might have been struggling, they are now done with their educational training and they reached all their goals in the process.